 Days 1-30: Building Your Foundation

 The first month isn’t about technology — it’s about people and processes.
 This foundation phase determines whether your AI implementation will thrive or struggle.
+Before you even start the clock, it’s worth checking the 5 signs your team is ready for AI implementation — running the timeline without those fundamentals in place is the most common reason week one feels like chaos.

 Week 1-2: Stakeholder Alignment